eliorav/Population-Genotype-Frequency/README.md

     plink2 --vcf [VCF by population file] --freq --out [frequency by population output file]
     ```
     * merge the frequency files to a single one file and add the RSID and the position to the final file.
+* step 6 - cleanup the temp files.
 Note that steps 1-3 can run in parallel.

 ## Getting Started